Alexander Vandegrift

-Alexander Archer Vandegrift (March 13, 1887 – May 8, 1973), was a U.S. Marine Corps four-star general.
+Alexander Archer Vandegrift (March 13, 1887 – May 8, 1973) was a United States Marine Corps highly decorated four-star general, Medal of Honor recipient, and a Commandant of the Marine Corps.
 During World War II, he commanded the 1st Marine Division to victory in its first ground offensive of the war, the Battle of Guadalcanal.
-For his actions from August 7 to December 9, 1942 during the Solomon Islands campaign, he received the Medal of Honor.
+For his actions on August 7, 1942 in the Solomon Islands, he was awarded the Navy Cross; and, for his actions from August 7 to December 9, 1942, during the Solomon Islands campaign, he received the Medal of Honor.
 Vandegrift later served as the 18th Commandant of the Marine Corps.
 He was the first four-star general on active duty in the Marine Corps.